coderamitdey/emergency_hotline_project/README.md

 1. Difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll

 getElementById()
-a)	Selects only one element by its unique id.
+--	Selects only one element by its unique id.

 getElementsByClassName()
-b)	Selects all elements with the given class name.
+--	Selects all elements with the given class name.

 querySelector()
-c)	Selects the first element that matches a CSS selector
+--	Selects the first element that matches a CSS selector

 querySelectorAll()
-d)	Selects all elements that match a CSS selector.
+--	Selects all elements that match a CSS selector.

 2. How do you create and insert a new element into the DOM?